-This is next cuisine you need to try
+This is the next cuisine you need to try

 At the confluence of Southeastern Europe, bordered by the Black Sea and blessed by the beautiful Carpathian Mountains, Romania takes advantage of its abundant agrarian origins and flaunts seasonal ingredients in showstopping dishes.

-Noua Bucătărie Românească, translating into "New Romanian Cuisine"), has been open since May.
+Noua Bucătărie Românească, translating into "New Romanian Cuisine", has been open since May.

 Monica Suma